2015 TC Housing Intent, Registration and Floor Plans are available at http://ulua.its.yale.edu/trumbull

 What if I have special needs?

-Beginning in Spring 2010, Yale College began participating in gender-neutral housing.
-In other words, this means that suites can be mixed gender.
-This is currently only an option for rising juniors and seniors.
-Within gender-neutral suites, men and women are not allowed to share a room, but they can share a suite.
+Beginning in Spring 2015, Yale College began participating in gender-neutral housing for sophomores, juniors and seniors.
+Students interested in gender-neutral housing can sign up for a configuration open to either gender, but gender-neutral housing can only be offered with single gender sharing a bedroom in a suite.
+Within gender-neutral suites, men and women are not allowed to share a bedroom, but they can share a suite.
 It is strongly recommended that you DO NOT choose to live with someone because of a relationship you are in at the moment.
 Things happen and circumstances arise and you do not want to be stuck in a room with an ex in case things turn sour.

 How can I see which rooms are available to my class before the Housing Draw?

 Beginning in the middle of February, the floor plans for Trumbull College will be available online through the Housing Committee website.
 These are intricate floor plans color-coded by class.
 In addition, we encourage you to visit the rooms in person BEFORE the draw!
 While floor plans are good to get an idea, nothing replaces actually seeing the rooms for yourself to help you make an informed decision.
 Just knock on the door and your fellow Trumbullians will be happy to let you look around their suite.

 I want to keep my suite together, is that possible?